-- No beer or alcohol is allowed unless specifically requested and approved in writing by the Director of Parks. - County Police are required to be onsite at events where alcohol is sold and consumed. - The use of tobacco products is not permitted in the parks.
+- Beer and alcohol are only permitted with pavilion rentals at Cecil Park, Dorsey Park Large Pavilion and Fifth District Park. - County Police are required to be onsite at events where alcohol is sold and consumed. - The use of tobacco products is not permitted in the parks.